Snap falls below its IPO price for the first time

 The company reported its first earnings in May and disappointed investors.
 Its next quarterly results are set to be unveiled in August and could make a significant impact on the stock price.

-Snap isn’t the only new public company which has had a volatile ride in recent weeks.
-Blue Apron debuted late last month and is also trading beneath its IPO price.
+Snap isn’t the only new public company that has had a volatile ride in recent weeks.
+Blue Apron debuted late last month and also is trading beneath its IPO price.

 July is expected to be a slow month for tech IPOs.
 It’s looking like Redfin may be the only one to debut.Featured Image: Bryce Durbin/TechCrunch